Pescatarian diet: pros, cons, and what you can eat

 There are many possible reasons for becoming a pescatarian.
 Here are some of the most common:

-• Environmental concerns - Raising livestock also comes with an environmental cost - the practice is responsible for 15% of all man-made carbon emissions2, making a sizeable contribution to the global warming crisis.
-In comparison, people who eat fish are thought to cause around 46% fewer greenhouse gas emissions than those who eat at least one serving of other meat a day3.
+Environmental concerns - Raising livestock also comes with an environmental cost.
+The UN estimates it is responsible for 15% of all man-made carbon emissions making a sizeable contribution to the global warming crisis.
+Following a pescatarian diet is thought to cause fewer greenhouse gas emissions than those who eat meat every day.

 Continue reading below

-Is the pescatarian diet healthy?
+Health benefits of the pescatarian diet

 According to Clare Thornton-Wood, registered dietitian and British Dietetic Association (BDA) member, a balanced pescatarian diet has many health benefits: